justinvf-zz/raspi_temp_server/README.md

 You can edit some things in the `config.py` file too, such as your name and your "get out of bed temperature".

 Now just setup the server.
-I have the logger run in one screen session and the server in another.
+I have the logger run in one screen session and the server in another (`sudo apt-get install screen` if you don't have that).

 ```
 # Start the logger
-sreen -S temp-logger
+screen -S temp-logger
 python temp_logger.py
-Ctrl-A D
+Ctrl-A d

 # Start the server
-sreen -S temp-server
+screen -S temp-server
 sudo python temp_server.py
-Ctrl-A D
+Ctrl-A d
 ```

 That should do it.
 You can now open a browser on some other box and enter the raspi's ip address.
 To make it easier, you can [setup zeroconf](http://www.raspberrypi.org/phpBB3/viewtopic.php?f=66&t=18207).
 This allows you to just type "raspberrypi.local" into your browser.